metinvan/nodeexp/README.md

 ### Summary

   Node.js is a pleasure to work with, its significance is noticeable in many data and I/O intensive applications.
 At its core is the fast V8 engine developed by Google, the concept of event-loop, libuv, thread-pool, non-blocking UI, callbacks and promises.
 Which makes it very appealing to integrate into the modern systems.
 Node.js are installed on many browsers, devices and platforms.
-From web to back-end, to mobile and desktop app, it gives developers the ability to work full-stack.
+From web to back-end, to mobile and desktop app, it gives developers the ability to work as a full-stack.
 Other breakthrough features includes its natural support for asyncronicity, parallel processing, real-time streaming and Functional Programming.
 The future of Node.js is bright, also it is now being used in many different domains.